chef/chef-web-docs/themes/docs-new/layouts/shortcodes/node_attribute_blocklist.md

 <div class="admonition-warning"><p class="admonition-warning-title">Warning</p><div class="admonition-warning-text">

 When attribute blocklist settings are used, any attribute defined in a blocklist will not be saved to the Chef Infra Server and any attribute that is not defined in a blocklist will be saved.
 Each attribute type must be blocklisted independently of the other attribute types.
-For example, if `automatic_attribute_blocklist` defines attributes that will not be saved, but `normal_attribute_blocklist`, `default_attribute_blocklist`, and `override_attribute_blocklist` are not defined, then all normal attributes, default attributes, and override attributes will be saved, as well as the automatic attributes that were not specifically excluded through blocklisting.
+For example, if `blocked_automatic_attributes` defines attributes that will not be saved, but `blocked_normal_attributes`, `blocked_default_attributes`, and `blocked_override_attributes` are not defined, then all normal attributes, default attributes, and override attributes will be saved, as well as the automatic attributes that were not specifically excluded through blocklisting.

 </div></div>

-Attributes that should not be saved by a node may be blocklisted in the client.rb file.
+Attributes that should not be saved by a node may be blocklisted in the [client.rb](/config_rb_client/) file.
 The blocklist is a Hash of keys that specify each attribute to be filtered out.

 Attributes are blocklisted by attribute type, with each attribute type being blocklisted independently.
 Each attribute type---`automatic`, `default`, `normal`, and `override`---may define blocklists by using the following settings in the client.rb file: